-Just like humans, many dogs live with chronic anxiety and may need something extra to keep them in a comfortable “stasis” of level emotion.
+Just like humans, many dogs live with anxiety and may need something extra to keep them in a comfortable “stasis” of level emotion.
 Some dogs may just need a little herbal help to keep calm in stressful situations like vet visits, while traveling, or when getting used to a new family arrangement.
 Try our Calming Supplements if your dog experiences situational or normal anxiety.

 Add in extra exercise and playtime

 That boost of endorphins humans experience while exercising is a great way to ease stress, and the same goes for our dogs!
 Introducing extra playtime outside with plenty of room to run around or an added loop in your daily walk can help minimize the onset of anxiety.

 Try a compression vest or wrap

 Anxiety vests like the Thundershirt have become quite popular, helping many dogs find relief from fear and anxiety.
 These vests wrap around the dog’s chest to create gentle, comforting pressure, much like swaddling a human infant or snuggling under a weighted blanket.
 This type of constant pressure releases endorphins, much like a good hug, and can help an anxious dog to relax.
 If you’re not sure an anxiety vest would help your dog, can try a DIY calming wrap using a compression bandage first—just make sure any wrapping or vest-wearing first happens when your dog is relaxed and happy, to acclimate the to wearing it for short periods.

 Distractions such as gnawers and other time-consuming treats are a great way to ease anxiety for your dog.
 Chewing is often misconceived as “bad behavior,” usually because the chewing involves a pair of expensive shoes or our favorite piece of furniture.
 However, gnawing has been found to provide positive stimulation and is a powerful distraction for canine friends.